alex-netkachov/pwd/README.md

 in the folder: it checks that they can be decrypted are valid YAML files.
 See more on YAML here: https://yaml.org/.

-There are several ways to modify content of the encrypted file:
+There are two ways to modify content of the encrypted file:

-- using regular expressions;
 - type `.edit` followed by the name of your editor and press ENTER or just `.edit` alone if the environment variable EDITOR is set;
 - decrypt `cat file | openssl aes-256-cbc -d -salt -pbkdf2 > file.txt`, edit, and then